 The spine/spinal column and 33/26 vertebrae (7 cervical, 12 thoracic, 5 lumbar, 1 sacrum, 1 coccyx), along with the 200+ bones (generally 270 at birth, 206 by adulthood) make up the scaffolding and structure of the typical human body.
 All of which any “normal” human body has properly developed if their genetics/DNA functions as intended.
 The same is true about the roughly 640 or so muscles (some figures say up to 840).

-Of course, diet, exercise, and lifestyle (see FORCA Health Score) will account for at least some if not many of these discrepancies, but most certainly not all of them.
+Of course, diet, exercise, and lifestyle will account for at least some of these discrepancies, but most certainly not all of them.
 Fellow One Research’s The Four Body Types research has been working now for nearly two decades to better understand such discrepancies.
 Vertebrae (posture) and muscles/muscle mass development (or lack thereof) along with skinny fat (thin fat, cellulite, crepey skin, saggy/loose skin, normal weight obesity) have risen to the forefront as key variables in understanding why body type shape varies so dramatically across so many human bodies.

-Why Calories are Not the Only Important Variable Relative to Body Type Shape & Obesity – Posture and Muscle Mass
+Why Calories are Not the Only Important Variable Relative to Body Type Shape & Obesity – Vertebrae/Posture, Muscle/Mass, Skinny Fat

 As more attention is given to and scientific research is brought forward in terms of body type shape and being obese, one would think that both childhood and adult obesity cases would have improved.
 Especially over the past 20 years as diet , exercise, and lifestyle have become better understood and implemented, at least in first-world countries.
 However, the scientific evidence simply does not support this conclusion to date.

 The idea that the main fundamental cause of obesity and being overweight/fat is due to an energy imbalance between calories consumed and calories expended, all be it a viable variable in things, just does not add up relative to the whole.
 There are other body type shape variables that are not being given the credence and attention they deserve to help truly understand, wrangle, and overcome the global obesity epidemic.
-Aside from diet, exercise, lifestyle, BMI, and hormones, at least four of those important variables are genetics/DNA, posture (spinal/vertebrae extension), muscle mass, and metabolism.
+Aside from diet, exercise, lifestyle, BMI, and hormones, at least five of those important variables are genetics/DNA, vertebrae/posture, muscles/muscle mass, skinny fat, and metabolism.